 The Coca-Cola Company also made Supply Chain Digital’s list of global supply chain leaders.
 The fact that Coca-Cola remains a household name speaks volumes of its success, part of which comes from its value of the supply chain.
 According to Global Manufacturing, the megabrand continually looks for ways to make the supply chain better and faster.
 For instance, progressive technologies, like 3-D printing, are always making their way into this facet of the business.

 Constituents of the supply chain can do their part to communicate the value of their work.
 It starts out with ensuring the supply chain does indeed bring advantages to the business’s bottom line.
 That is, is the supply chain working as efficiently as possible?

 The RFgen white paper “Tomorrow’s Warehouse Today: Three Technologies for Exceptional Operational Efficiency” explained the dangers of an inefficient warehouse.
 On average, distribution centers waste 3,000 labor hours by not streamlining their processes.
 Meanwhile, inefficiency can impact the business by misplacing inventory, lowering morale among workers, losing sales due to out-of-stock items and increasing risk for worker injuries.

-Should the warehouse team determine it's in need of an intervention, there are plenty of technology solutions to revamp strategies.
-For one, supply chain management must do away with paper-based process, as these set businesses up for inaccuracy and wasteful labor hours.
+Should the warehouse team determine it’s in need of an intervention, there are plenty of technology solutions to revamp strategies.
+For one, supply chain management must do away with paper-based processes, as these set businesses up for inaccuracy and wasteful labor hours.
 Mobile data collection software and wireless barcoding devices are effective replacements.